 - Gains charges upon moving or casting.
 At 100 charges, the next spell hit expends all charges to deal 100 (+10% of ability power) bonus magic damage to up to 4 targets on hit.
-Simply put: If you hit 1 enemy in a teamfight, you hit 5 - and for each charge that hits a champion, you gain a stack of Veigar's Passive.
+Simply put: If you hit 1 enemy in a teamfight, you hit 5 - and since Veigar got a lot of AP, the damage of the charges scale very well.
 Luden's Echo is best built in the early or late game (rather for roaming or late game mobility).
 For Veigar it's the best if you build it when it comes to late game because this item reaches its maximum utility in Teamfights which happen rather in the late game.
 Also important to know is that Luden's Ekko will proc the mastery Thunderlord's Decree on enemy champions.

 - If you should struggle against an AD-based lane opponent, this item gives some CDR for better farming with Q plus Armor.
 In addition to that, its Active can save you from getting one-shot by champions like Zed or (if used correctly) protect you in teamfights.